- Clinical science

 Diagnostic criteria (DSM-5)

-- Characterized by persistent worrying about losing attachment figures or being without them, with possible complaints of physical symptoms (headaches, nausea/vomiting) and/or nightmares about separation
+- Characterized by persistent worrying about losing attachment figures or being without them, with possible complaints of physical symptoms (headaches, nausea/vomiting, abdominal pain); and/or nightmares about separation

 - Significantly impairs academic and/or social life

-- Not attributable to other psychiatric disorders (e.g., autism spectrum, psychotic, or anxiety disorders)
+- Not attributable to other psychiatric disorders (e.g., autism spectrum disorder, psychosis, anxiety disorders)

 - Complications later on in life include depression and substance use disorder.

-Separation anxiety is normal between 8 months to 4 years of age!
+Separation anxiety is, to some extent, developmentally appropriate for children between 8 months to 4 years of age.

 - Duration: at least 1 month

-- Interferes with normal life (e.g., social interactions, school)
+- Interferes with normal life (e.g., social interactions, school, job)

 - Not attributable to language difficulties or other disorders

-Reactive attachment disorder (RAD) is an attachment disorder that is due to abuse and neglect (deprivation) and may be associated with signs of physical maltreatment, undernutrition, excessive appetite/food hoarding, or, if the disorder is severe, growth retardation.
-In contrast to separation anxiety disorders, symptoms occur in a variety of situations, even with strangers, and may be associated with aggressive behavior.
+Description: : an attachment disorder that is due to abuse and neglect (deprivation) and may be associated with signs of physical maltreatment, undernutrition, excessive appetite/food hoarding, or, if the disorder is severe, growth retardation

 - At least 9 months of age developmentally and onset before 5 years of age